open-cluster-management-io/open-cluster-management-io.github.io/content/getting-started/integration/cluster-lifecycle.md

 ## Next steps

 ### Auto register a Hive-created cluster
-1. If you created a OKD/Openshift cluster using [Hive](https://github.com/openshift/hive/blob/master/docs/using-hive.md#using-hive), you can auto-import the cluster by simply creating a managedcluster resource:
+1. If you created an OKD or Red Hat OpenShift cluster using [Hive](https://github.com/openshift/hive/blob/master/docs/using-hive.md#using-hive), you can auto-import the cluster by simply creating a `managedcluster` resource:

    ```Shell
    apiVersion: cluster.open-cluster-management.io/v1